-The 2015 Volunteer of the Year is Kathleen Anduze.
-Kathleen is a former registered nurse and nursing director, horseback rider and painter.
-She is married with three children.
+Kathleen Anduze is a former registered nurse and nursing director, horseback rider and painter.
 Kathleen was diagnosed with LBD at the age of 51.
 Despite the fact that Kathleen suffers from Lewy body dementia, she has been a tireless supporter, contributing a painting for LBDA’s holiday cards, and organizing and participating in fundraisers including a Lick-it for Lewy Ice Cream Social.
-Kathleen also made herself available to the Association for multiple interviews throughout 2015.

-The 2014 Volunteer of the Year is Robert Bowles.
-Robert, a family man, retired pharmacist and a man of faith, is guided by his passion for dementia advocacy and his desire to help others along their journey with the disease.
+Robert Bowles, a family man, retired pharmacist, and a man of faith, is guided by his passion for dementia advocacy and his desire to help others along their journey with the disease.
 He speaks about LBD to community groups, physicians and pharmacists.
-He has organized fundraisers and he mentors others who have dementia – both in person and online.
+Robert has organized fundraisers and he mentors others who have dementia – both in person and online.

-Lewy Body Dementia Association’s 2013 Volunteer of the Year is Joy Walker.
-Joy is a writer, hospice worker and bereavement counselor and worked as a professional care-manager for her father.
-In 2011, she published a memoir both about being her Father’s live-in caregiver and about her experiences cleaning out the family home, filled with 40 years of living, memories, and hoarded material!
+Joy Walker is a writer, hospice worker and bereavement counselor and worked as a professional care-manager for her father.
+In 2011, she published a memoir both about being her father’s live-in caregiver and about her experiences cleaning out the family home, filled with 40 years of living, memories, and hoarded material.

-The 2012 Volunteer of the Year is Jason M. Rubin of Boston, Mass.
-Jason, a successful writer and novelist, wrote a touching blog post about his mother’s illness on the tenth anniversary of her death from Lewy body dementia (LBD), which caught the attention of staff at the Lewy Body Dementia Association.
-He was soon invited to share his LBD story on LBDA’s website, and he began to volunteer with the organization.
+Jason M. Rubin is a successful writer and novelist, wrote a touching blog post about his mother’s illness on the tenth anniversary of her death from Lewy body dementia, which caught the attention of staff at the Lewy Body Dementia Association.
+Jason was soon invited to share his LBD story on LBDA’s website, and he began to volunteer with the organization.

-LBDA is pleased to recognize Irene Selak as the 2010 Volunteer of the Year.
-This achievement will come as no surprise to many members of LBDA’s discussion forums, where Irene serves as moderator.
+Irene Selak serves as a moderator on LBDA’s discussion forums.
 In addition to her work welcoming new members of the online LBD community, she serves as a primary contact for telephonic and electronic support on LBDA’s Caregiver Helpline.
 She first came to LBDA through an LBD support group while serving as a caregiver for husband, Jim.
-As she became an active participant in the LBDA forums, her natural desire to help others became evident through the information and resources she providing to other forum users.
-Read more about Irene’s volunteer service here .
-Thank you, Irene, for your stellar example of Sharing Experience!

-The LBDA congratulates Ronnie Genser who has been awarded the 2009 LBDA Volunteer of the Year award.
-Ms. Genser’s tireless efforts have helped so many families throughout the United States and Canada.
-Ms. Genser volunteers as the Lewy Body Dementia Association’s Support Group Coordinator for LBDA’s national support group network.
+Ronnie Genser worked tireless to help so many families throughout the United States and Canada.
+She volunteers as the LBDA’s Support Group Coordinator for LBDA’s national support group network.
 Through her leadership and expertise, the network has grown from just six support groups to 68 support groups which are now in 26 states as well as the Canadian province of Ontario.
-Read more about Ms. Genser and her work with the LBDA here.Thank you, Ronnie!

-LBDA is proud to name Victoria Ruff as our 2008 Volunteer of the Year.
-Victoria hails from Boston, MA, where she cared for her mother who passed away from LBD.
+Victoria Ruff she cared for her mother who passed away from LBD.
 She joined LBDA in 2006 and currently sits on the Outreach Committee.
 She has made the LBDA Chat Room a valuable resource for caregivers and others affected by LBD to meet online in real-time.
 Victoria leads an LBD support group and has helped to bring information and resources on Lewy body dementias to local facilities.
-Most recently, Victoria designed and led a project which reached out to hundreds of doctors and facilities across the United States, inviting physicians to self-report to LBDA if they treat Lewy body dementias.
-Thank you, Victoria, for your outstanding work!

-Helen Whitworth from Mesa, Arizona is the LBDA Volunteer of the Year for 2007.
-Helen joined LBDA in 2005 when she began exhibiting at medical conferences.
+Helen Whitworth joined LBDA in 2005 when she began exhibiting at medical conferences.
 In 2006, she took over writing volunteer job descriptions, supervising new volunteer applications, and developed a new volunteer orientation process.
 Under her supervision our volunteer ranks have nearly doubled and we are now more effectively engaging volunteers in our mission across the country.
-Helen continues to exhibit at medical conferences to help spread the word about LBD to physicians, and is currently the Outreach and Education Committee Chair.
-Thank you, Helen, for all that you do!

-Gourete Broderick from Toronto, Ontario, Canada was selected as the first LBDA volunteer of the year for her dedication to raising awareness of LBD throughout Canada, the US and beyond.
+Gourete Broderick was selected as the first LBDA volunteer of the year for her dedication to raising awareness of LBD throughout Canada, the US and beyond.
 Gourete (a.k.a.
-“Courage”) conducted an international e-mail campaign to professionals and has mailed LBD brochures to hundreds of organizations throughout Canada.
-Thank you, Gourete!
+“Courage”) conducted an international e-mail campaign to professionals and mailed LBD brochures to hundreds of organizations throughout Canada.